 Archiving in open repositories

 Open Access archiving, or self-archiving in an open repository, means that you deposit your research publications in an online archive.
-Publications are made available online free of charge.
+Some restrictions, like an embargo period, may apply, but the aim and idea is to make publications available online free of charge.
 Open archives do not perform peer reviewing, but they can contain copies of journal articles that have been peer reviewed elsewhere.

 What about self-archiving books?